Welcome to today's edition of the Rush 24-7 podcast.

 I have to admit, there are only a couple of David Bowie songs that I like.

-I was not one of these uh died in the wool David Bowie fans, but he had a couple of tunes I really liked.
+I was not one of these died in the wool David Bowie fans, but he had a couple of tunes I really liked.

 David Bowie, how old was he?

-This is My generation, I just never in the Ziggy Stardust days, never got into it.
+I just never in the Ziggy Stardust days, never got into it.

 Anyway, what was he?

-About five, nine and a hundred pounds.
+About 5'9 and 100 pounds.

-Okay, folks, great to have you here as we kick off another exciting busy broadcast week.
+Okay, folks, great to have you here as we kick off another exciting, busy broadcast week.

 Hillary Clinton's lead over Bernie Sanders has nearly vanished.

-Uh this is Stephanopoulos talking about the presidential primary.
+Sunday morning on this week, this is Stephanopoulos talking about the presidential primary.

 The Clinton campaign seems to be bracing for losses in Iowa, New Hampshire.

-They still hope they can pull out Iowa, but you hear a lot of talk about how this is a delegate fight, it's going to take a long time.
+They still hope they can pull out Iowa, but you hear a lot of talk about how this is a delicate fight.

 Really?